analogdevicesinc/ai8x-training/README.md

-The `Device/` folder contains a sample Makefile, an edited `arm_math.h` header file (which allows code execution on a host instead of a microcontroller), and a custom fully connected layer in the file `arm_fully_connected_q7_q15_opt.c` that returns 16-bit outputs instead of 8-bit (this code is also used for the software classificaiton layer on AI84/AI85).
+The `Device/` folder contains a sample Makefile, an edited `arm_math.h` header file (which allows code execution on a host instead of a microcontroller), and a custom fully connected layer in the file `arm_fully_connected_q7_q15_opt.c` that returns 16-bit outputs instead of 8-bit, and a custom `arm_softmax_q7_q15.c` which is aware of the scaled input (both of these files are also used for the software classification layer on AI84/AI85).
 Additionally, a `tornadocnn.h` header file is included which helps for both embedded examples as well as CMSIS NN code.

 For example, the following command would generate code that performs a CIFAR-10 inference from the `trained/ai84-cifar10.pth.tar` checkpoint file and the `cifar10-hwc.yaml` network description